 Knife/Chopping Board: Essential for cutting and preparing bait such as squid, mackerel and bluey and gutting any fish which are caught.

 Disgorger: A necessary piece of equipment for quickly and efficiently getting the hook out of any fish which are caught.
 T-bar type disgorgers are the most popular type used by sea anglers and can be used to unhook any species of fish, even those which have taken the hook relatively deep.
-Koike disgorgers are one of the best value on the market and can be purchased for only £2.89 by clicking here.
+Disgorgers are one of the best value on the market and can purchased from Sea Angling Shop for only £2.89 by clicking here.